 They sell a range of different cannabis products, including organically grown high-CBD seeds.

-Canna Seeds is a seed bank with a range of different strains available provided by various breeders.
+Canna Seeds is a seed bank with a range of different strains from various breeders.
 These are primarily high-THC marijuana seeds with options for both autoflower and feminised seeds.

 These seeds are not shipped from within Australia, so it’s essential to understand that customs may intercept them.
-It’s important to educate yourself on any legal implications of importing cannabis seeds.
+Educating yourself on any legal implications of importing cannabis seeds is important.

 According to the Frosty Flowers website, they ship from Victoria, so this may be a good option if you want to buy marijuana seeds online in Australia.

 Similar to other seed banks, they sell a range of different seed types and cultivars.
-There’s plenty of options to look through on this site.
+There are plenty of options to look through on this site.

 Is it legal to import cannabis seeds in Australia?

 Australia has some of the strictest biosecurity laws in the world.

 According to The Office of Drug Control, you can only obtain cannabis genetic material (seeds) from an international supplier if you have a cannabis licence and permit, an import licence, and a permit under the Customs Regulations .